fishjam-dev/fishjam-docs/docs/deploying/vps.md

 ```
 To see the output when the process is finished (successfully or not).

-## Testing your instance with the Jellyfish dashboard
+## Testing your instance with the Fishjam dashboard

-To see how (or if) your Jellyfish server is working you can test it by connecting our [Jellyfish Dashboard](https://jellyfish-dev.github.io/jellyfish-dashboard/) with your server.
+To see how (or if) your Fishjam server is working you can test it by connecting our [Fishjam Dashboard](https://fishjam-dev.github.io/fishjam-dashboard/) with your server.
-Detailed instructions on how to use Jellyfish Dashboard can be found [here](../tutorials/dashboard.mdx).
+Detailed instructions on how to use Fishjam Dashboard can be found [here](../tutorials/dashboard.mdx).

 :::tip
-You can use the `/health` endpoint of Jellyfish to see the status of its services.
+You can use the `/health` endpoint of Fishjam to see the status of its services.
 Read more [here](../for_developers/api_reference/rest_api.md)
 :::